Korkey128k/garden_variety/README.md

 # garden_variety

+> Forked from https://github.com/jonathanhefner/garden_variety with only one difference:
+The error condition for the `create`, `update` & `destroy` controller actions will redirect back to the page that submitted the request (Instead of the action's view page).
+Apps that I have built generally have the `create`, `update` & `destroy` views discarded & this change facilitates that.

 Delightfully boring Rails controllers.
 One of the superb advantages of Ruby on Rails is convention over configuration.
 Opinionated default behavior can decrease development time and increase application